dakanji/RefindPlus/BUILDING.md

 While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all the tools required for Tianocore EDK II development.

-These tools can be obtained in a number of ways, but the two most popular ways are by using HomeBrew or MacPorts.

-This guide focuses on `HomeBrew` but equivalent steps can be taken in MacPorts.
+This guide focuses on using HomeBrew to provide the required tools but equivalent steps can be taken in MacPorts and Fink which, unlike HomeBrew, maintain support for older versions of Mac OS.
+Just substitute in the equivalent commands as required.

-If you do not have HomeBrew already installed, go to the [HomeBrew Home Page](https://brew.sh) and follow the instructions.

-Installation involves copying and pasting a one-line code string into Terminal and pressing `Enter`.

-#### Update the PATH Environment Variable
+#### Update the PATH Environment Variable for HomeBrew

 Tools installed using HomeBrew are placed in `/usr/local/bin` which is non-standard to avoid conflicts with pre-installed tools.